-How can companies objectively measure and prove sustainability without being accused of green washing?
+How can companies objectively measure and prove that they are a sustainable business without being accused of greenwashing?
 Enter patents.
 Patents are a logical indicator for global innovation and add objectivity to the evaluation of sustainability.

-In this article, we dive into how patents aligned with the United Nations Sustainable Development Goals can serve as an objective and transparent measurement tool for advancing sustainability and making the world a better place for all.
+In this article, we dive into how patents aligned with the United Nations Sustainable Development Goals can serve as an objective and transparent measurement tool for advancing sustainability.

 The drive for sustainability

 Facing a global pandemic and increasingly consequential natural disasters, there is growing pressure on organizations to take sustainability into account in strategic decisions and their everyday business dealings.

 In the Harvard Business Review article The Comprehensive Business Case for Sustainability the authors conclude that “The preponderance of evidence shows that sustainability is going mainstream.
 Executives can no longer afford to approach sustainability as a “nice to have” or as solid function separated from the “real” business.
 Those companies that proactively make sustainability core to business strategy will drive innovation and engender enthusiasm and loyalty from employees, customers, suppliers, communities and investors.”